Artist: Unidentified Artist Japanese, active late 13th century

 Medium: Hanging scroll; ink and color on paper

 Dimensions: Image: 10 7/8 x 22 3/8 in.
 (27.6 x 56.8 cm)

 Overall with mounting: 43 1/2 x 23 1/4 in.
 (110.5 x 59.1 cm)

 Overall with knobs: 43 1/2 x 25 1/4 in.
 (110.5 x 64.1 cm)

-Purchase, several members of The Chairman's Council Gifts, The Miriam and Ira D. Wallach Foundation Fund, and Mary and James G. Wallach Foundation Gift, 2012 (2012.249)
+Credit Line: Purchase, several members of The Chairman's Council Gifts, Miriam and Ira D. Wallach Foundation and Mary and James G. Wallach Foundation Gifts, 2012

-Highly Sinicized figures meant to represent the Buddha’s father and his men occupy a landscape with a soft rolling hill and trees in a restrained color palette.
-Beneath the illustration, the scripture is executed in an attractive standard script (kaisho).
-The calligraphy relates how prince Siddhartha (the historical Buddha), having left the palace, travels to Mt.
-Gaya where his uncle lives, and practices asceticism for six years.
-The king dispatches ministers to report on his son’s activities, and orders that he be brought one thousand cartfuls of daily necessities and watched over at all times.
+Sinicized figures representing the Buddha’s father and his men occupy a landscape with a rolling hill and trees.
+The text beneath the illustration relates how Prince Siddhartha (the historical Buddha) travels to Mount Gaya and practices asceticism for six years.
+The worried king dispatches ministers to report on his son’s activities and orders that he be brought one thousand cartfuls of daily necessities and watched over at all times.

 This work is a section of a handscroll version of the Buddhist scripture The Illustrated Sutra of Past and Present Karma.
 It details the lives, past and present, of the historical Buddha.
 The earliest examples of this work in Japan, which date to the eighth century, are thought to be copies of now-lost ancient Chinese originals.